gedeon1976/ARtoolsHistoric/README.txt

 	$  ./ARtools  rtsp-path1 rtsp-path2 IOD_distance

 	$ ./ARtools rtsp://sonar:7070/cam0 rtsp://sonar:7070/cam3 1.5

-	note:  you can try from cam0 to cam3
+	note:  you can try from cam0 to cam3. the number 7070 is the port number opened by the server sonar

-B. Don forget that you need to be running a video server based on rtsp and rtp
+B. Don't forget that you need to be running a video server based on rtsp and rtp to use this code

 	Note:
-	In this case we are using spook from www.litech.org in a different machine with a mpeg4 capture card
+	In this case we are using spook from www.litech.org in a different machine with a MPEG24IP capture card from Addlink company

+C. If you want to see the fps from the cameras in Coin add the following environment variable to kdevelop in Project/run options

+	COIN_SHOW_FPS_COUNTER=1